 Any student transferring into the college must have at least a 2.0 GPA.
 A student with 12 or more hours of college credit must have at least a 2.0 GPA to be admitted or readmitted to the College of Journalism and Mass Communications.

-A student who left the University not in good standing (below a 2.0 grade point average) may be readmitted in the Exploratory and Pre-Professional Advising Center.
+A student who left the University not in good standing (below a 2.0 grade point average) may be readmitted in the Explore Center.
 Such a student would be eligible to reenter the College of Journalism and Mass Communications upon attaining a 2.0 cumulative GPA.
-This student would follow the bulletin in effect at the time of the transfer from Exploratory and Pre-Professional Advising Center to the college.
+This student would follow the bulletin in effect at the time of the transfer from the Explore Center to the college.

 Other Admission Requirements

 Students from other Colleges

 College of Journalism and Mass Communications courses will be restricted to College of Journalism and Mass Communications majors except where stipulated differently.
 Students from colleges and departments with a written agreement with the College of Journalism and Mass Communications will be exempt from this policy.
 Permission may be granted by an associate dean of the College of Journalism and Mass Communications in special circumstances following the directives provided by the faculty in these matters.